agileware/au.com.agileware.civiquickbooks/docs/README.md

 #### For US Companies:

+If none of your Contributions are taxable, you can skip this section entirely - whenever a financial type has no `sales tax financial account` configured, the extension automatically sends a `NON` (non-taxable) tax code for that line item, which already satisfies QuickBooks Online's requirement that every item have a tax code.

 1. For US companies, each line item or product/service in an invoice can only be marked with `NON` (for non-taxable) or `TAX` (taxable), and the entire invoice will have a single tax rate selected as a state tax or a combination